 So, a couple of things:

 Coronavirus could have been contained if the political will had existed when the virus first emerged.
 With few exceptions world leaders simply ignored the problem.
 The few who did act to contain the threat were condemned as bigots.
 Additionally, each of the nations (and regions) hit hardest by the virus displayed a high level of foolishness concerning the virus.
-Washington state (where I live) is a hub for air travel to Asia and yet little attention was paid to the virus until it started killing large numbers of people.
-Italy and New York gave into greed and refused to cancel festivals and parades even when it was clear the virus was a looming problem (Isaiah 57:17, Luke 12:15).
+Washington state (where I live) is a hub for air travel to China and yet little attention was paid to the virus until it started killing large numbers of people.
+Italy caved to political correctness and sponsored “hug a Chinese person” events even after it was clear the virus was being spread from Chinese tourists.
+New York gave into greed and refused to cancel parades even when it was clear the virus was a looming problem (Isaiah 57:17, Luke 12:15).
 Iran refused help from other nations even when it was painfully clear they needed it to contain the virus (Proverbs 16:18).

 It is simply a fact that wisdom, common sense and good judgment are indicators God’s Spirit is present in the life of individuals, leaders and nations (Proverbs 9:11-12, Ecclesiastes 2:26, Jeremiah 4:22).
 Conversely, willful foolishness is a clear sign a person, leader or nation has no fear of the Lord (Proverbs 1:7).